DennisPing/DennisPing/README.md

 ## :octocat: About Me

-- 🔭 Currently a student trying to balance school and fun side projects
+- 🔭 Student
-- 🤔 Learning Go and its concurrency features
+- 🤔 Go & Python
-- 🚿 Pro at having shower thoughts
+- :coffee: Coffee in the morning

 <!--
 **DennisPing/DennisPing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.